xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.3. Create custom VM Image/Readme.md

         > let's note the ip address of the VM for later use.

 8. Deprovision
+Deprovisioning will attempt to generalize the image.
 Attempt to clean the system and make it suitable for re-provisioning. </br>
 This operation deleted the following:
     * All SSH host keys (if Provisioning.RegenerateSshHostKeyPair is 'y' in the configuration file)
     * Nameserver configuration in /etc/resolv.conf